 Dowling points out that breathing techniques can help to calm down the amygdala, the part of the brain that regulates emotion.
 When emotions are able to be calmed down, it helps the person feel like they’re in control again.

 Techniques like these could help autistic individuals function in situations that might otherwise cause stress or severe anxiety.

 Hypnosis is a natural state of relaxation that everyone experiences several times a day.
 It happens when you get so involved in doing something that you become oblivious to everything else around you.

 It’s been described as a semi-awake state where your mind is focused while your critical factor is temporarily switched off.
 Another name for it is daydreaming.

-According to this web article, studies show that hypnotherapy is highly effective in helping children overcome a wide range of issues.
-There are even hypnotherapists specializing in the treatment of children as young as 2 or 3 years old.
+Studies also show that hypnotherapy is highly effective in helping children overcome a wide range of issues.
+There are even hypnotherapists specializing in children as young as 2 or 3 years old.

 No matter what age you are, you cannot be hypnotized unless you want to and unless you agree to it (or in the case of infants, unless their parents or guardians agree to it).
 Hypnosis is one of the few therapies that is completely non-invasive and totally harmless.

 No one has ever failed to come out of a hypnotic trance, which is after all a natural state anyway.
 And no one can be made to do anything under hypnosis that is against their moral code.